 Annual Performance Goal Ensure timely consideration and efficient processing of de novo deposit insurance applications.
-Indicator and Target 2024 Result Provide feedback on 75 percent of draft community bank deposit insurance applications no later than 60 days after receipt to facilitate the ultimate submission of a formal application.
+Indicator and Target 2024 Result percent of draft community bank deposit insurance an 60 days after receipt to facilitate the ultimate application.
 NOT ACHIEVED

 In 2024, the FDIC continued processing deposit insurance applications, meeting with applicants to discuss the application process and specific proposals, and publishing application data on the FDIC's website.
 The FDIC has provided several resources to aid organizers in developing deposit insurance application proposals, including FDIC reviews of draft proposals.
 Interested parties may access application-related information and data at www.fdic.gov.